atparkweb/fantasy_sumo/README.md

 3. Open browser and go to [localhost:8000](http://localhost:8000)
 4. Start hacking

+### Stopping the server
+1. In a terminal `cd` to the root of this project
+2. Run `docker compose -f ./docker/dev/docker-compose.yml --project-directory . down`

 ### Running Django commands
 Since the Python/Django environment is in containers, all django commands run through docker